Skip navigation

 In 2021, Washington state took the lead by creating the Universal Health Care Commission.
 The purpose of the commission is to:

-• Prepare the state for the creation of a health care system that provides coverage and access for all Washington residents through a unified financing system, once the necessary federal authority has become available.
+• Prepares the state for the creation of a health care system that provides coverage and access for all Washington residents through a unified financing system, once the necessary federal authority has become available.

 Blog